About PLD Literacy

 - PLD has a range of almost 100 evidence-based programs and resources aimed at the Early Years, Foundation, Year 1 & 2, and Year 3, 4, 5 & 6.
-PLD was awarded Australian Primary Publisher of the Year for three consecutive years in 2018, 2019 and 2020 by teachers in Australia.
+PLD was awarded Australian Primary Publisher of the Year for four consecutive years in 2018, 2019, 2020 and 2021 by teachers in Australia.

 - The range of PLD Apps are designed for repeated practice of early literacy skills and are ideal for use in the home and in schools.